 Mitch snatched up the phone from the nightstand and sat on the bed, one knee up, back against the bare wall.
 Quite a view from her eye level.

-There were a lot of yeah’s, and then Mitch yanked a pillow over his lap.
+There were a few grunted acknowledgments, and then Mitch yanked a pillow over his lap.
 “I wish I could help you, but I’m still with the force.”
 He shut his eyes.
 “I can’t take the case.”

 Charlie scooted out of bed.
-Another broken-hearted, terrified parent had found Mitch’s private number.
-Another family, praying he could help them find their runaway son or daughter.
+It wasn’t his job this time.
+It was another brokenhearted, terrified parent who had found Mitch’s private number.
+Another family praying he could help them find their runaway son or daughter.

-Ever since the news had broken that he’d found her—then Laura Macnamara—after six years, he’d been known as a man who didn’t give up, a man who could do the impossible.
+He’d found Charlie—known locally as runaway Laura Macnamara—after six long years.
+Ever since, he’d been known as a man who didn’t give up, a man who could do the impossible.

 Mitch took the number of this caller and promised to let them know if anything changed.
 “I’m truly sorry,” he said.

 Charlie grabbed her t-shirt and panties from the floor and slid into both, before finding her cargo pants under Mitch’s jeans.
-They were still on the stiff side.
-She’d had to purchase a couple of new pairs from the nearest Army Navy store when she’d decided to stay in town.
+They were finally getting good and soft.
+She’d had to purchase a couple of new pairs from the nearest Army Navy store when she decided to stay in town.
 Her favorites were still in the apartment her dear friend Henrietta held for her in San Francisco.
+Henry had wanted to mail her things, but Charlie refused.
+She held on tight to the apartment and that faraway stuff.
+It felt like an out she could exercise at any time.

-Her heart lurched and she rounded the bed to go to him.
+Her heart lurched, and she rounded the bed to go to him, popping her sweatshirt over her head on the way.
 She wasn’t the only one with hard decisions to make and the future pressing in.
-“Not a missing dog, this time, I guess.”
+“Not a missing dog this time, I guess.”

 He looked up and sucked in air, nostrils flaring.
 “No.”